Springs Watch Logo White

 The Weeki Wachee Springs and Spring Run System (Weeki Wachee River) is located in western Hernando County and is a focal point for outdoor recreation in the area.
 Rainbow, Crystal River/Kings Bay, Homosassa, Chassahowitzka, and Weeki Wachee comprise what is known as the Springs Coast.
 The headspring that feeds the Weeki Wachee River is located in Weeki Wachee Springs State Park.
 The Weeki Wachee River flows approximately 7.5 miles from its headspring until it meets the Gulf of Mexico.
 Weeki Wachee is renown for its natural beauty, but also for its man-made attractions such as the water park, underwater theatre, and mermaid shows.

-Volunteers with the Florida SpringsWatch program conduct monthly sampling along the Weeki Wachee River.
+Volunteers with the Florida SpringsWatch program conduct monthly sampling along the Weeki Wachee River and have been monitoring at Weeeki Wachee since 2018.
 Our Weeki Wachee group collects data on water temperature, dissolved oxygen, specific conductance, vertical light attenuation, water clarity via horizontal Secchi disk measurements, aquatic vegetation, and wildlife.
 In addition to water quality monitoring, this group also conducts visual fish counts within the river.
 A mask, snorkel, and fins are needed for volunteers who wish to participate in fish surveys.
 (Click here to learn more about common fish found in the springs.)
 SpringsWatch offers participants a deep dive into understanding the ecology of Florida springs as well as a fun day on the water helping to generate research which supports them.
-To learn more about the data our volunteers are collecting, click on the monitoring summary or dashboard links below.
-To learn more about Weeki Wachee, go here: WEEKI WACHEE
+To learn more about the data our volunteers are collecting, click on the monitoring summaries below.

 Click here or the button below to apply: